ananyaa19/Skin-Cancer-Detection/README.md

-# Skin Cancer Detection from Dermatoscopic Images
+# Hybrid Deep Learning and Gradient Boosting Framework for Automated Skin Cancer Classification

 MobileNetV2 + XGBoost & LightGBM for Multi-Class Classification (ISIC Dataset)

 This project builds an end-to-end hybrid deep learning + machine learning pipeline for automated skin cancer detection using dermatoscopic images from the ISIC dataset.